EnesDemirtas/MedSync/README.md

-# MedSync
+# medisync

-MedSync is an API for managing and keeping your medicine warehouse up to date.
+medisync is an API for managing and keeping your medicine warehouse up to date.